 It states: “A limited amount of ketchup, mayonnaise, vinaigrette and salt are only allowed to be served with dishes it was meant to be eaten with (without adding additional condiments).”

-The law seems harmless enough until you realise there aren’t many meals that actually require ketchup or mayonnaise in France.
+The law seems harmless enough until you realize there aren’t many meals that actually require ketchup or mayonnaise in France.

-According to my own children who’ve all attended school in France for over 7 years each, they’ve only ever seen ketchup served with these dishes.
+According to my children’s friends and my children who’ve all attended school in France for over 8 years, they’ve only ever seen ketchup served with these dishes.

 - Hamburgers: Which are rarely served. (once or twice a year at most)